Stanford torus: World ship proposal

 The 2012 paper World Ships – Architectures & Feasibility Revisited proposed a generation ship (also called a world ship) based on the Stanford torus.
 The Stanford torus was chosen over O'Neill colony designs because of its detailed design that covers in-depth aspects such as life support systems and wall thickness.

 Four Stanford torus colonies would be stacked together, each with a population of 25,000 (bigger than the population of 10,000 for the original Stanford torus, while keeping the original general design and dimensions, and almost the same mass, that is increased by only 10% to 11 million tonnes), for a total population of 100,000, the minimum population size that the paper considers for a world ship.

-For the propulsion system, an upscaled version of the one designed in Project Daedalus, with a mass of around 500,000 tonnes, was chosen, to be attached to the center of the torus.
-Daedalus would provide other additional features, such as power generation (solar energy, as used in the original Stanford Torus, is not available in the interstellar medium through which a world ship travels) and a dust shield to protect the torus from interstellar dust impacts.
+For the propulsion system, an upscaled version of the one designed in Project Daedalus was chosen.
+A single Daedalus-based system, with a mass of around 500,000 tonnes, would be attached to the centers of the four toruses.
+Daedalus would provide other additional features, such as power generation (solar energy, as used in the original Stanford Torus, is not available in the interstellar medium through which a world ship travels) and a dust shield to protect the toruses from interstellar dust impacts.

 The world ship would also need a fully automatic fail detection and self-repair system, to prevent failures from having catastrophic effects.